 1 – A continuous charity

-2 – Knowledge he left behind being benefited from
+2 – Knowledge left behind that continues to benefit

 3 – A righteous child who prays for him

 Among the mercy of Allah is that He has made many avenues for us to increase our ranks and have our sins forgiven even after death.
 In this hadith, the Prophet ﷺ informs us that with death our deeds come to an end and we can no longer increase on our own except in three cases.

 This is when someone leaves behind charity which continues to provide benefit to its beneficiaries, such as, an endowment.

 This is when someone spreads knowledge while alive from which people continue to benefit even after his death, such as, teaching someone to recite the Qur’an, teaching religious knowledge, teaching a particular skill to someone who continues to use it to benefit himself, etc. Notice that the Prophet ﷺ specified only knowledge that benefits, which means knowledge that does not benefit will provide no reward to the deceased after death.

 This is when a righteous child left behind continues to supplicate for the parent even after death.
 Notice that the Prophet ﷺ specified children who are righteous, which means the opposite types will not benefit their parents after death.
 Parents benefit from the good deeds of their children after death even if they do not supplicate for them but the Prophet ﷺ specifically mentioned supplication in order to encourage children to pray for their parents after their demise.
 This is the same as someone who plants a fruit tree and is rewarded for anyone who eats from its fruits whether the eater supplicates for him or not.